typst-community/valkyrie/docs/manual.typ

 )

 ✔ Indicates that the argument is available to the user.
-✱ Indicates that while the argument is availble to the user, it may be used internally or may hold a default value.
+✱ Indicates that while the argument is available to the user, it may be used internally or may hold a default value.

 #pagebreak()